Northrop F-15 Reporter: Civilian use

 Some surviving F-15As were offered to civilian governmental agencies, or declared surplus and offered for sale on the commercial market.

 An F-15A (s/n 45-59300) was used by NACA at Moffett Field in California to test some early swept-wing designs by dropping recoverable aerodynamic test bodies from high altitude.
 This program was later joined by F-61C serial number 43-8330, borrowed from the Smithsonian Institution for the duration of the tests.
 These drops were carried out over Edwards Air Force Base in the Mojave Desert in California.

 The last flying example of the entire P-61 line was a rare F-15A Reporter (RF-61C) (s/n 45-59300), the first production model Reporter to be built.
 The aircraft was completed on 15 May 1946, and served with the USAAF and later the U.S. Air Force until 6 February 1948, when it was reassigned to the Ames Aeronautical Laboratory at Moffett Field in California.
 There it was reconfigured to serve as a launch vehicle for air dropped scale models of experimental aircraft.
 It served in this capacity until 1953, when it was replaced by a mammoth wind tunnel used for the same testing.
 In April, 1955, the F-15 was declared surplus along with a "spare parts" F-61C (s/n 43-8357).
 The F-15 was sold, along with the parts P-61, to Steward-Davis Incorporated of Gardena, California, and given the civilian registration N5093V.
 Unable to sell the P-61C, Steward-Davis scrapped it in 1957.
 Steward-Davis made several modifications to the Reporter to make it suitable for aerial survey work, including switching to a canopy taken from a T-33, and to propellers taken from an older P-61.
 The plane was sold in September, 1956 to Compania Mexicana Aerofoto S. A. of Mexico City and assigned the Mexican registration XB-FUJ.
 In Mexico, the Reporter was used for aerial survey work, the very role for which it was originally designed.
-It was bought by Aero Enterprises Inc. of Willets, California and returned to the US in January 1964 carrying the civilian registration number N9768Z.
+It was bought by Aero Enterprises Inc. of Willits, California and returned to the US in January 1964 carrying the civilian registration number N9768Z.
 The fuselage tank and turbosupercharger intercoolers were removed; and the plane was fitted with a 1,600 gal (6,056 L) chemical tank for fire-fighting.
 It was purchased by Cal-Nat of Fresno, California at the end of 1964, which operated it as a firefighting aircraft for the next 31/2 years.
 In March 1968, the F-15 was purchased by TBM, Inc., an aerial firefighting company located in Tulare, California (the company's name representing the TBM Avenger, their primary equipment), who performed additional modifications on the aircraft to improve its performance, including experimenting with several types of propellers before deciding on Curtiss Electric type 34 propellers taken from a late model Lockheed Constellation.